cheese-roll/light-anime-face-detector/README.md

 - Faces that are very close to others

 All of these except the last one could be solvable by using more data and / or image augmentation.
 We could let the detector pre-label the data for us, which should reduce the workload when we manually correct them afterwards.

+A consistent rule for bounding box might also be needed to minimize the bounding box loss (right now, it's a rough estimation of how much padding we will need for a face).

 `size` (and `resize_scale`) also needs to be carefully chosen since the trained dataset is not big enough for the model to learn continuous face scaling.